-- ✓ All future increases to the various insurance programs will be as follows: - Medical/Rx has been trended at 7.00% for each of the forecasted years. - Each collective bargaining agreement contains a 7% inflationary cap that stipulates that every dollar exceeding 7% will be paid 100% by the employee.
-This insurance rate cap insulates the District from significant market or claim swings and overall healthcare industry shifts. - Vision has been trended at 2.00% for FY2020/21 and for each of the forecasted years thereafter. - Dental has been trended at 3.00% for FY2020/21 and for each of the forecasted years thereafter. - Term Life has been trended at 2.00% for FY2020/21 and for each of the forecasted years thereafter. - Any and all fluctuations in percentages in each of these insurance related categories stem from network or carrier changes or plan design changes resulting from the collective bargaining process.
-Further, the trend percentages have been established with the assistance of the District's insurance consultant and to address actuarially determined reserves related to run-out claims inherent to each. - ✓ Medicare has been trended in accordance with changes in wages. - ✓ Workers Compensation been established via an historical look back of past & current claim activity as well as prescribed reserve requirements. - ✓ Other Benefits includes unemployment and employee assistant program benefits.
+- $\checkmark$ All future increases to the various insurance programs will be as follows: - Medical/Rx FY2021/22 the approved rate is 2.01% and has been trended at 7.00% beginning in FY2022/23 and for each of the forecasted years. - Each collective bargaining agreement contains a 7% inflationary cap that stipulates that every dollar exceeding 7% will be paid 100% by the employee.
+This insurance rate cap insulates the District from significant market or claim swings and overall healthcare industry shifts. - Vision FY2021/22 the approved rate is 0.00% and has been trended at 2.00% for beginning in FY2022/23 and for each of the forecasted years thereafter. - Dental FY2021/22 the approved rate is 0.00% and has been trended at 3.00% beginning in FY2022/23 and for each of the forecasted years thereafter. - Term Life FY2021/22 the approved rate is 0.00% and has been trended at 2.00% beginning in FY2022/23 and for each of the forecasted years thereafter. - Any and all fluctuations in percentages in each of these insurance related categories stem from network or carrier changes or plan design changes resulting from the collective bargaining process.
+Further, the trend percentages have been established with the assistance of the District's insurance consultant and to address actuarially determined reserves related to run-out claims inherent to each. - $\checkmark$ Medicare has been trended in accordance with changes in wages. - ✓ Workers Compensation been established via an historical look back of past & current claim activity as well as prescribed reserve requirements. - ✓ Other Benefits includes unemployment and employee assistant program benefits.
 Both have been trended based on historical and anticipated patterns.
 It is anticipated that the unemployment benefit will follow historical patterns given that the district continued to pay all of its contracted personnel throughout both stay at home orders.